KaylaMLe/klswe/README.md

 ## Project design

+### Architecture

+The project follows a modern React architecture with:

+- **Lazy Loading**: Routes are lazy-loaded using React's `lazy()` function for optimal performance
+- **Context Providers**: Multiple context providers wrap the application for state management (CSRF, page tracking, viewport detection)
+- **CSS-in-JS**: Emotion provides type-safe, component-scoped styling
+- **Custom Fonts**: Variable fonts are loaded via a dedicated `Fonts` component
+- **Environment Configuration**: Vite environment variables for flexible configuration

 ### Component design

 This project is structured with a modular component design, ensuring reusability and responsiveness across different pages.
+The project uses Emotion CSS-in-JS for styling, providing type-safe and component-scoped styles.
 Key components are built to handle specific tasks, such as responsive layout adjustments, page metadata, and navigation, while smaller, focused components manage interactive elements like buttons and animations.

 #### Contexts